 What is Bash Scripting?
 [A Quick Overview]

-To summarize, you will use Bash scripting often for system administration, software installation and configuration, data processing, log parsing, backup and restore operations, and automation of repetitive tasks.
-In simple words, bash scripts provide a convenient way to combine and execute commands, enabling users to streamline workflows and customise their computing environments.
+To summarize, Bash scripting often for system administration, software installation and configuration, data processing, log parsing, backup and restore operations, and automation of repetitive tasks.
+In simple words, bash scripts provide a convenient way to combine and execute commands, enabling users to streamline workflows and customize their computing environments.

 How to Identify a Bash Script?